 Restaurant Wally is not your average fast food restaurant.
 Their specialty burgers (varying from black bean, beet, oyster mushroom to organic beef for non-veggies) are served on homemade buns.
 The burgers are accompanied by sides like fries with kimchi and cheese, roasted corn on the cob and sweet potato fries.
 Those who like specialty beer, may probably like their extensive craft beer menu.

 Chef Emile and his talented team at restaurant De Nieuwe Winkel cook primarily with plants, which they harvest nearby at the above mentioned Food Forest "Ketelbroek", the "Ommuurde Tuin" (walled garden), in kitchen gardens and natural yards.
-Their botanical gastronomy was crowned with a MICHELIN Star ánd a Green Star in 2021, the year of their tenth anniversary.
+Their botanical gastronomy was crowned with two Michelin Stars ánd a Green Michelin Star.
+And the icing on the cake is that they have been named the best plant-based restaurant in the world in 2022!

-These 10 years have provided an enormous amount of knowledge and experience, but they continue to experiment with various methods of preservation and preparation.
+During its more than a decade of existence, the chef and his team have gathered an enormous amount of knowledge and experience, but they continue to experiment with various methods of preservation and preparation.
 In addition to the food, great care is taken of (homemade) drinks as fermented juices, natural wines, beers from local and artisan breweries and slow coffee to round off your dinner.
 To me it was a memorable experience to savour unique plant based dishes, made from locally sourced produce that follow the seasons.

 The restaurant is situated in a beautifully renovated 14th century building, where you will sit under a vaulted ceiling in the private dining room (for larger groups).
 Here you will find racks with pickled herbs and vegetables, waiting to be used in new dishes.